Yomaltd/mollisms/readme.md

 * John Bailey's gone to work in the NHS.
 He's gonna be a doctor?
 * Skin issue?
 No problem, I'm a gynaecologist.
 * I know the Heimlichan.
+* Remeber as a kid when you'd suck railings.